-Like the Football World Cup a few years ago, and the Cricket World Cup a couple of years ago, the Tokyo Olympics were yet another reminder of some of the most important lessons of life.
-Some of these lessons are as important for your online preparation for CAT.
+Every year brings around some amazing International sporting events.
+The Football & the Cricket World Cups a few years ago.
+The Tokyo Olympics last year.
+And the CWG games a few weeks ago.
+All these events serve as another reminder of some of the most important lessons of life.
+Some of these lessons are as important for your preparation for CAT.

 - Having talent is one thing, being able to make best use of it is quite another.
 In many sports, the most talented teams failed to win whereas the more determined ones pushed their way to the top.
 The same reflected equally in the individual events too, where many medal hopefuls fell by the wayside even as lesser known ones fought their way to a podium finish.

-- You can crib about the limited resources you have or you can make that paucity your strength – a country of just about 5 million, New Zealand keeps surprising everyone in cricket across formats!
+- You can crib about the limited resources you have or you can make that paucity your strength – a country of just about 5 million, New Zealand keeps surprising everyone in so many sports!
+The disproportionate number of Indian medal winners from a small state like Haryana is mind-boggling.
 Similarly, so many other small countries, even ones affected by war and political turmoil, see several champions emerge at international events.
 It is the strength of your resolve, the fire in your belly, the acuteness of your hunger that counts for far more than your size or the resources you have!

 - It’s not over till it’s actually over, hang on, believe, keep going.
-That’s the one huge takeaway from the close finishes such as the semi-final victory of Ravi Dahiya in wrestling, where the he made the very last few seconds count.
+That’s the one huge takeaway from the close finishes such as the one in the most amazing event in these games – the 3000m steeplechase and Avinash Sable’s unforgettable run in that.

 - Each game begins from 0-0 – the scores of the last game, last round, last world cup, the last Olympics don’t count.
 You are here, it is now!
 It’s a fresh start, every single time.
-PV Sindhu’s silver at Rio didn’t ensure a bronze at Tokyo.
-She had to labor, fight and create her way to a bronze this time around.
-Neeraj, our Golden boy, will have to start from scratch (he will be more confident but under greater pressure) the next time he participates at a global level.
+PV Sindhu’s silver in the previous games didn’t ensure a Gold this time.
+She had to labor, fight and create her way to a Gold this time around.
+And then the TT magic man Sharath Kamal, who won an individual gold after a gap of 16 years!